brianhaddad/EducationalProjects/PhrasalTemplateWordGame/README.md

 * Intermediate: this one shows off some minor changes to the simple code that will enhance the programmer's skills and improve the user experience.
 * Advanced: this version is a challenge version where the entire user experience is improved, greatly increasing the complexity of the code.

 Getting from one version to the next requires increasingly greater understandings and skills.
+Additionally, at the end some extra difficult challenges are presented, mostly to get the imagination sparked.
+If anyone shows interest in the challenges, I might consider adding them as another stage of this project.

 # Objectives
 * Don't worry about the nitty gritty of "good" javascript.
 Just write code that works and learn basic concepts.